rweigel/phys305/flux.md

 For a source emitting particles with uniform speed $v_s$ in all directions in a plane, or a sink that absorbs particles with uniform speed in all directions,

-1. then density $\sigma$ decreases in proportional to distance from the source or sink.
+1. the density $\sigma$ decreases in proportional to distance from the source or sink.
 2. the net flux through an arbitrary closed path that surrounds the source is not zero,
-3. the flux through an arbitrary closed path that encloses a source or sink will be the same as that through a circle centered on the source that is within the closd path, and
+3. the flux through an arbitrary closed path that encloses a source or sink will be the same as that through a circle centered on the source or sink that is within the closd path, and
-4. the net flux through an arbitrary closed path that does not enclose the source or sink is zero.
+4. the net flux is zero through an arbitrary closed path that does not enclose a source or sink.

 All of the above statements that apply to flow in a plane rely on the fact that $\sigma v_s$ is inversely proportional to the distance $s$ from the source or sink.
-In the case of electric flux, the analog to a source or sink is the electric field due to a positive or negative infinite line of charge, which has an electric field that is uniform in all directions and is inversely proportional to the distance $s$ from the line.
+In the case of electric flux, the analog to a source or sink is the electric field due to a positive or negative infinite line of charge, which has an electric field that is uniform in all directions and is inversely proportional to the distance from the line.

 ## Through an Area